hecklawert-lab/AzureCLI-lab/00 - Azure CLI Backup scripts/README.md

       width="800"
   />
 </p>
+## Content of the repo

-This repo contains scripts for Azure CLI
+This repo contains scripts for Azure CLI:
+00 - Azure CLI Backup scripts